 We look to show how a local business is involved in each step of the buyer journey and will provide action items to help your local business develop lasting customer relationships.

-Over time, the customer journey has changed as customers constantly find new ways to discover local businesses through advertising and fulfill their individual buying needs.
-One thing that has not changed over time is the presence of a stimulating moment in the customer journey—something that gets a consumer to think about a business.
+Over time, the customer journey model has changed as customers constantly find new ways to discover local businesses through advertising and fulfill their individual buying needs.
+One thing that has not changed over time is the presence of a stimulating moment in the consumer journey—something that gets a consumer to think about a business.

 Johannes Gutenberg invents the printing press and opens the first-ever print shop in Germany.

-1800’s → Posters and Billboards
+1800’s → posters and billboards

-1902 → Radio Advertising
+1902 → radio advertising

 The first paid radio ads were aired in the year 1922.
 Many people believe that the earliest radio commercial was the WEAF “toll broadcasting” program developed by AT&T (Voices).

-1941 → TV Advertising
+1941 → TV advertising

-1970s → Introduction of the Personal Computer
+1970s → introduction of the personal computer

 To this day, there is still the debate as to which company or which individual created the first PC.
 No matter the official creator, PC technology did not surface until the late 1970s.